-Can an employer loan earned paid sick time to an employee before the employee earns or accrues it?
+Can an employer donate or loan earned paid sick time to an employee?
+Yes, subject to the employer's allowance of such practices.

-Yes, at the employer's discretion.

-How soon can an employee begin using accrued earned paid sick time?
+How soon can an employee begin using earned paid sick time?

-An employee may use earned paid sick time as soon as it is accrued.
-However, an employer may require an employee hired after July 1, 2017 to wait 90 calendar days after the start of employment before using accrued earned paid sick time.
+An employee may use earned paid sick time as it is accrued or otherwise available for use.
+An employer may require an employee hired after July 1, 2017, to wait 90 calendar days after the start of employment before using accrued earned paid sick time.

-Is there a new hire probation period before earned paid sick leave begins to accrue?
+Is there a new-hire probation period before earned paid sick time begins to accrue?

-No. Employees must accrue earned paid sick leave immediately upon hire.
-The employer, however, may require that employees hired after July 1, 2017 wait 90 days before they can use earned paid sick time.
+No. Employees are entitled to accrue earned paid sick time immediately upon hire.
+The employer, however, may require that employees hired after July 1, 2017, wait 90 days before they can use earned paid sick time.